Lucas-Correa/Insurance-Market-Changes/README.md

-## 3 thing that Covid changed in the Brazilian insurance market
+## Why the insurance was not affected by Covid

 ### 1. Installations
   For this analysis I a used anaconda distribution and the downloaded files of SUSEP (http://www2.susep.gov.br/menuestatistica/SES/principal.aspx).